University of Guelph Arboretum: Collections

-A collection is a planted grouping of plants based on taxonomic relationships, form or function.
-The Arboretum has more than 40 collections of native and introduced species with some 1,700 species of trees and shrubs, as well as many herbaceous species.
-The Arboretum's collections vary over time, and there are plans in place for many collections requiring alteration, upgrade, or renewal.
+The Arboretum has more than 40 collections of native and introduced species with over 1,700 species of trees and shrubs, as well as many herbaceous species.
+The collections can vary over time, and there are plans in place for many collections requiring alteration, upgrade, or renewal.
 Some collections involving larger plants that take longer to mature, such as the World of Trees, are well-developed and have been Arboretum staples for several decades.

 The World of Trees

 More than 400 species of trees and shrubs representing 158 genera and 67 different plant families are established in this 5-hectare World of Trees collection, the largest collection in the Arboretum by area.
 They are arranged in family groups situated along both flanks of the majority of the Ivey trail.
 Many of Ontario's native woody plants (including several rare species) are represented here along with their relatives from Europe or Asia.
 The World of Trees Collection offers a sampling of diversity found in the world's temperate regions, and is meant to display the wide variety of global tree species' evolutionary adaptations over hundreds of millions of years.